KStKolev/KStKolev/README.md

 📫 How to reach me: **koliokolev301@gmail.com**

-⚡ Facts about me: **I am a hardworking individual with a lot of enthusiasm for self-development.
+⚡ Facts about me: **I'm a hardworking individual with a lot of enthusiasm for self-development.
 I thoroughly enjoy interacting with others and being a team player.**

 <h1 align="center">Connect with me: 🤝</h1>
     <h4>